-Monsanto is a Fortune 500 company operating in 66 different countries with a workforce of over 22,000 people.
+Monsanto (now owned by Bayer AG) is a Fortune 500 company operating in 66 different countries with a workforce of over 22,000 people.
 In the past twenty years, no other company has brought more seed technology and innovation to modern agriculture.
 Clearly, a brand demonstrating such strong industry leadership deserves an online experience to match.

 Monsanto.com serves a unique cross-section of audiences.

 Visitors to Monsanto.com comprise of a wide range of people—farmers, shareholders, journalists, consumers and prospective employees.
 Within each of these groups are differing desires and intended uses for the site.
 And of course, like any modern website, Monsanto.com also needed to work across various browsers, devices, translate into dozens of languages, and house many forms of content.
 With all this in mind, the design and navigation of the new Monsanto.com required considerable strategy and thought.

 Creating a Pathway For Every User

 The image-rich design allows Monsanto to prominently feature their products, initiatives and people in a more engaging manner.
 Imagery is brought to the forefront, allowing users to be guided into whichever section they intend to explore.
 Pages related to news releases, product information, shareholder news, and job openings can now be accessed in just a click.

 Large corporations can often come across as distant and impersonal.
 To counter this perception, we wanted an approachable and unmistakably human voice for Monsanto.com.
 With every message on the site, visitors are met with both a knowledgeable and approachable tone.
 Monsanto’s leading technology and innovation are still prominently featured, but with a spirit of humility, authenticity and transparency.